Hey there, how can we help?

 2. Click “Finish” to start analysis calculations

-Surface analysis Calculation Methods
+Surface Analysis Calculation Methods

 ![]() |

-Mode (default) | – “Mode” selection uses most often point cloud points in the selected GRID cell to calculate & visualize surface analyze.
-This is the default setting to calculate surface analyze. |
+Mode (default) | – “Mode” selection often uses point cloud points in the selected GRID cell to calculate & visualize surface analysis.
+This is the default setting for calculating surface analysis. |

-Minimum | – “Minimum” selection uses first point cloud points in the selected GRID cell to calculate & visualize surface analyze. | |
+Minimum | – “Minimum” selection uses first point cloud points in the selected GRID cell to calculate & visualize surface analysis. | |

-Maximum | – “Maximum” selection uses last point cloud points in the selected GRID cell to calculate & visualize surface analyze. | |
+Maximum | – The “Maximum” selection uses the last point cloud points in the selected GRID cell to calculate & visualize surface analysis. | |

-Random | – “Random” selection uses random point cloud points in the selected GRID cell to calculate & visualize surface analyze. | |
+Random | – “Random” selection uses random point cloud points in the selected GRID cell to calculate & visualize surface analysis. | |

-Average | – “Average” selection uses average point cloud points in the selected GRID cell to calculate & visualize surface analyze. | |
+Average | – “Average” selection uses average point cloud points in the selected GRID cell to calculate & visualize surface analysis. | |

-StdDev | – “StdDev” selection uses point cloud points by selecting them according to standard deviation in the selected GRID cell to calculate & visualize surface analyze. | |
+StdDev | – The “StdDev” selection uses point cloud points by selecting them according to standard deviation in the selected GRID cell to calculate & visualize surface analysis. | |

-Count | – “Count” selection analyzes & visualizes selected GRID cell whether it contains scan data. | |
+Count | – “Count” selection analyzes & visualizes selected GRID cells whether they contain scan data. | |

-Delta | – “Delta” selection uses difference between Minimum and Maximum point cloud points in the selected GRID cell to calculate & visualize surface analyze. | |
+Delta | – The “Delta” selection uses the difference between the Minimum and Maximum point cloud points in the selected GRID cell to calculate & visualize surface analysis. | |

-Scan Diff | – “Scan Diff” selection analyzes individual scan position points in the selected GRID cell, to show the maximum difference between scan positions data, to see alignment errors of scan stations. | |
+Scan Diff | The “Scan Diff” selection analyzes individual scan position points in the selected GRID cell to show the maximum difference between scan position data and see scan station alignment errors. | |

-Scan Overlap | – “Scan Overlap” selection analyzes & visualizes how much different scan positions data is in the selected GRID cell. |
+Scan Overlap | – The “Scan Overlap” selection analyzes & visualizes how much different scan positions data is in the selected GRID cell. |

-Results example with different calculation method:
+Results example with different calculation methods:

 ![]() |